Immigration History

 The federal government assumed direct control of inspecting, admitting, rejecting, and processing all immigrants seeking admission to the U.S. with the Immigration Act of 1891.
 The Act expanded the list of excludable classes, barring the immigration of polygamists, persons convicted of crimes of moral turpitude, and those suffering loathsome or contagious diseases.

-Immigration History in the 20th Century
+Immigration History in the 20th and 21st Centuries

 The Immigration Act of 1924 limited the number of immigrants allowed entry into the United States through a national origins quota.
 The quota provided immigration visas to 2% of the total number of people of each nationality in the United States as of the 1890 national census.
 It completely excluded immigrants from Asia.